rogerbinns/apsw/doc/couchdb.rst

   transactions.
 CouchDB is atomic but does not support transactions.
-  Any outstanding batched updates are also flushed on SQLite transaction boundaries as well as other points such as when a cursor starts from the begining again.
+  Any outstanding batched updates are also flushed on SQLite transaction boundaries as well as other points such as when a cursor starts from the beginning again.
 This means that a rollback can only discard unflushed pending updates but not undo earlier updates within the SQL transaction.